mixpanel/docs/pages/docs/session-replay/session-replay-ios.md

 # Session Replay (iOS): Watch playbacks of user digital experiences

-# Overview
+## Overview

-Welcome to the Mixpanel Session Replay iOS SDK(Closed Alpha)!

-Mixpanel Session Replay helps you quickly understand your customers and make better product decisions by combining quantitative and qualitative user insights.
+Mixpanel Session Replay is the fastest way to understand the whole picture about your customers and make better product decisions, by combining quantitative and qualitative user insights.

+When digging into customer journeys in Mixpanel’s analytics, you can understand “**where** do customers drop-off?”
+And now, Mixpanel Session Replay enables you to quickly follow-up with, “**why** do customers drop off?”

-# Availability
+## Availability

 Currently, iOS Session Replay is in invite-only Alpha access for customers on our Enterprise plan.

 For any questions about Session Replay or iOS Alpha access, please reach out to your Account Manager.
 Note: as our Alpha program is early access, our functionality may have bugs and cause crashes.
 Be sure to test thoroughly before enabling in production.

+For more information on our Web replay functionality, read [here](/docs/session-replay/session-replay-web)

 # Quick Start Guide

 ## Prerequisite

 You are already a Mixpanel customer and have the Mixpanel iOS SDK installed.
-If not, please follow this [doc](https://docs.mixpanel.com/docs/what-is-mixpanel) to get started.
+If not, please follow this [doc](docs/what-is-mixpanel) to get started.

 ## Install